MarkGStacey/rkc/projects/fitness-app.md

 # Coach@Home
 In this post I'm introducing a new solution for the fitness world, an ecosystem of mobile and web applications, as well as a Chrome extension - called, collectively "Coach@Home".
 For editing, Coach@Home is open to 3rd party editors - such as [StackEdit.IO](https://stackedit.io/) or [Forestry.IO](https://forestry.io/) and others.
-For coaches, physiotherapists, and personal trainers, but firstly for the person trying to improve their well-being and fitness, Coach@Home is present wherever you are - with a  focus on at home training, remote video assessments, and allowing for customisation based on what equipment you have available.
+For coaches, physiotherapists, and personal trainers, but firstly for the person trying to improve their well-being and fitness, Coach@Home is present wherever you are - with a  focus on at home training, remote video assessments, and allowing for on the spot customisation based on what equipment you have available, any pain, or time constraints.

-A comprehensive review of potential [competitors]('/competitors') and parallel software products, as well as evaluating the size of the potential market has guided the design of an innovative and unparalleled solution.

 ## The changing fitness and rehab space - technology, COVID and beyond
 Traditionally fitness and rehab have focused on brick and mortar gyms, and in-person assessments - even when assisted by tools such as [Coaches eye](https://www.coachseye.com/) or evaluation tools such as DrGoniometer [Review](https://bjsm-bmj-com.salford.idm.oclc.org/content/51/23/1703).